Developmental testing is often recommended by a child’s pediatrician, therapist, or teacher when the child may need support to reach their potential.

-Test data are used to recommend effective interventions to help ensure your child can achieve his full potential (therapies, special education, behavioral support etc).
+Test data are used to recommend effective interventions and support needs to help ensure your child can achieve his full potential (therapies, special education, behavioral support, etc.).
 Quality developmental testing is based on the latest research about how the brain develops in the early phases of life.